CONTENIDO/CONTENIDO/test/readme.txt

       $ phpunit ChainsTestSuite

-Write tests for new features and, if possible, for allready existing features.
+Write tests for new features and, if possible, for already existing features.

 Todo